AlexmagToast/LinuxCNC_ArduinoConnector/README.md

 - It will glow constantly when everything works.
 - it Will flash short when Connection was lost.

+# Matrix Keyboard
+Connecting Matrix Keyboards is supported.
+You can adapt the Settings to fit all kinds of Matrix Keyboards.
+The Software can emulate an Keyboard in Linux.
+This is useful, because for some Keys you may want to enter Letters or Numbers, for others you may want to set functions in LinuxCNC.
+To input Text it is neccessary to emulate Keypresses.
+In the Config file you can define, which Key should be connected to LinuxCNC as Inputpins and which should be handled like a Keyboard in Linux.

+To run Matrix Keyboards requires you to install and test "xdotool".
+You can install it by typing "sudo apt install xdotool" in your console.
+After installing "xdotool type "Hello World" should return "Hello World" in the Terminal.
+If it doesn't, something is not working and this program will not work either.
+Please get xdotool working first.

+In the Settings a cheap 4x4 Keyboard is used such as https://theartoftinkering.com/recommends/matrix-keyboard/ (referral link)

 # Serial communication over USB
 The Send and receive Protocol is <Signal><PinNumber>:<Pin State>
 After Bootup the Arduino will continuously print E0:0 to Serial.
 Once the Host Python skript runs and connects, it will answer and hence the Arduino knows, the connection is established.